Wealthfront review 2023

 If you have more than $100,000 with Wealthfront, you can gain access to the robo-advisor’s in-house risk-parity fund.
 The fund’s goal is to achieve better returns for the risks you’re taking.
 It costs 0.25 percent annually, or $25 for every $10,000 invested, and Wealthfront may put up to 20 percent of larger portfolios in the fund.
 Wealthfront estimates that it raises the average expense ratio by about 0.03 percent annually, or $3 on every $10,000 invested.
-While the fund creates a conflict of interest for Wealthfront, clients are able to opt out of the proprietary fund when they sign up or at any time.
+While the fund creates a conflict of interest for Wealthfront, clients can opt out of the proprietary fund when they sign up or at any time.

 If your taxable portfolio has more than $500,000, you’ll be able to access Wealthfront’s smart beta feature.
 This strategy weights the stocks in your portfolio to increase your return, based on a variety of factors that may drive higher gains.
 There’s no extra charge for this service.

 Given the complexity of the strategies, Wealthfront’s website does a great job of disclosing how they work and why you might want them, so you know exactly what the robo-advisor is doing.